Michel Meunier: Founder/Executive Director

 Becky is an Assistant Professor of Public Health at Dona Ana Community College and has been befriending animals of all kinds since her first love, a beagle named Tessy.
 She loves to travel, and can sometimes be found sharing her lunch with strays in parks in Mexico or Peru.

 Becky loves Las Cruces and the compassionate people and delightful animals that make their homes there, including her house full of rescues, fosters and “foster failures.”
-Becky and her partner, Vicki, have been fosters for APA since 2012, and joined the board in 2014.
+Becky has been a foster for APA since 2012 and joined the board in 2014.

 Amanda López Askin